 Honestly, I’m a bit mad at myself as I type this right now.

 I almost didn’t include this one because I think too many people use cashback apps as a way to save money without addressing real underlying spending issues.

 Saving money with cash back apps when your spending is out of control is like getting a diet coke to go with your Big Mac.

 The harsh truth is that if you want to build wealth and become a money-saving machine you need to jack up your income and cut your savings.
-That will get you 80% of the way towards growing your net worth.
+That will get you 80% of the way towards growing your net income

 That being said… I’m also a bit obsessive about finding 1% gain opportunities.

 I know that if I can improve my personal finance by just 1% here and there that those tiny micro-gains will begin to compound and add up to massive savings.